izaz-swe/StackIL13/README.md

 # Key features of this research include:

-<span style="font-weight: bold">Dataset: </span>Positive and negative datasets derived from IL13Pred.
+**Dataset:** Positive and negative datasets derived from IL13Pred.
 Website Link: https://webs.iiitd.edu.in/raghava/il13pred/dataset.php </br>
-Feature Extraction: Leveraging the ILearnPlus tool for diverse peptide feature sets (e.g., CKSAAP, DPC, CTDC, and CTraid). </br>
+**Feature Extraction:** Leveraging the ILearnPlus tool for diverse peptide feature sets (e.g., CKSAAP, DPC, CTDC, and CTraid). </br>
-Data Balancing: Adasyn algorithm used to address dataset imbalance. </br>
+**Data Balancing:** Adasyn algorithm used to address dataset imbalance. </br>
-Feature Selection: Recursive Shapley Value applied to optimize model inputs. </br>
+**Feature Selection:** Recursive Shapley Value applied to optimize model inputs. </br>
-Model Performance: StackIL13 outperformed independent models in accuracy, AUC, and MCC, showcasing the effectiveness of ensemble learning in handling biological data. </br>
+**Model Performance:** StackIL13 outperformed independent models in accuracy, AUC, and MCC, showcasing the effectiveness of ensemble learning in handling biological data. </br>
 This repository includes the code and dataset necessary for reproducing results and advancing research in IL-13 prediction and immunological studies.
 By facilitating accurate predictions of IL-13-inducing peptides, StackIL13 paves the way for personalized treatments and enhanced understanding of IL-13’s role in disease progression.

 # Methodology